 - Working closely with the planning team for our conference and venues

-Of course, there are many unknowns in this uncharted territory for all of us, so we are reviewing our cancellation policies and procedures to address the current climate.
+Given that FORUM is a little more than three months away, we are reviewing our cancellation policies and procedures to address the current climate.
 We’re also exploring alternative platforms and delivery methods in the event that the outbreak of COVID-19 continues through the spring and summer.
 The health and welfare of our attendees, speakers and partners is our highest priority.

 NAPC is kicking off one of our busiest CAMP years to date.
 Similar to FORUM, we are monitoring the situation, but given the fact that CAMPs are held in individual communities across the country, decisions will be made on a case by case basis.
 We will follow similar criteria and planning methods as described above and NAPC staff will be communicating directly with CAMP hosts and trainers providing timely travel and training information.